 Join a team of archaeologists trying to solve an archaeological mystery!
 Excavations will be designed to discover how Yankeetown people organized their towns and built their houses.
 This field school is the beginning of a large scale project designed to better understand how interactions between different groups of people led to culture change, innovation, religious movements, and violent conflict.

-APPLICATION DEADLINE: March 15
+APPLICATION DEADLINE: Late March

 Other IU-Sponsored Field Schools